Decoherence from quantum spacetime noise: An open-systems framework with application to neutrino oscillations: Conclusions

 We conclude with some remarks on the prospects for further study.
 Our approach to investigating decoherence from quantum spacetime can be extended to more general formulations of quantum spacetime beyond the \(\kappa\)-Minkowski framework \cite{b+}.
 A broader geometric setup has recently been developed \cite{ori6}, which could provide insights into potential modifications of the power-law behavior of the decoherence parameter.

 Current and next-generation high-energy neutrino telescopes, such as IceCube \cite{lisi3}, IceCube-Gen2 \cite{bd8}, and KM3NeT \cite{bd9}, have placed strong constraints on quantum gravity-induced decoherence at TeV energies.
 However, since our model predicts that decoherence effects are strongest at low energies, these high-energy telescopes are not ideal for directly testing this prediction.
-Instead, future low-energy neutrino observatories, particularly those targeting the cosmic neutrino background (C$\nu$B), may provide the best opportunity to probe Planck-scale effects on neutrino coherence.
+Current and next-generation high-energy neutrino telescopes, such as IceCube \cite{lisi3}, IceCube-Gen2 \cite{bd8}, and KM3NeT \cite{bd9}, have placed strong constraints on quantum gravity-induced decoherence at TeV energies.
+However, since our model predicts that decoherence effects are strongest at low energies, these high-energy telescopes are not ideal for directly testing this prediction.
+Instead, future low-energy neutrino observatories—whether based on beta-decay, reactor, solar, or C\(\nu\)B-sensitive technologies—may offer the most promising avenue for probing Planck-scale–induced decoherence.

 One promising experiment in this direction is PTOLEMY \cite{pot}, which aims to detect relic neutrinos from the early universe in the meV energy range and could serve as a crucial test of quantum gravity-induced decoherence.
 Detecting signatures of quantum spacetime remains a formidable challenge, yet this work lays the foundation for future explorations in this direction.
 The interplay between quantum and gravitational effects is essential, as it may play a pivotal role in the pursuit of a theory of quantum gravity.